Iain Douglas-Hamilton: The poaching crisis

 A natural raconteur, Douglas-Hamilton has rubbed shoulders with many key figures in the world of politics, film, sports, fashion and music - all in the name of protecting Africa's wild elephants.
 In 2012, Douglas-Hamilton and Save The Elephants worked with WildAid, an American charity dedicated to reducing the demand for products from endangered animals, to host Yao Ming, one of China's best-known sports personalities, during a fact-finding tour of Kenya.
-His campaign and others in China have helped to reduce the demand for ivory products, surveys showed.
+His campaign and others in China have helped to reduce the demand for ivory products, according to surveys.

 In 2013, the Clinton Global Initiative, part of the Clinton's charitable foundation, announced an $80 million program to protect Africa's elephants and end ivory trafficking, in coordination with several conservation groups including Save the Elephants and Douglas-Hamilton.
 Two years later, former President Bill Clinton and his daughter, Chelsea, visited Save the Elephants in Samburu on a fact-finding mission and met with Douglas-Hamilton to witness first-hand the enormous poaching threat facing elephants in the area.

 In 2015, Save the Elephants published new research showing the price of illegal raw ivory in China has almost halved bringing hope that the slaughter of elephants would be reduced across Africa.

 Thanks in part to the enormous and impactful lobbying efforts of Douglas-Hamilton and Save the Elephants, China announced it would end its domestic ivory trade in December 2017.
 The ban came into effect in 2018.

-Says Douglas-Hamilton “My hope is to secure a future for elephants in perpetuity, and I think it’s a challenge because we haven’t calmed down as a species, our numbers are increasing, and our demands on the environment are increasing.
-We want more of everything — more roads, more space, we want to carve up more forests, so there’s a big threat and a big challenge.
-My dream would be for human beings to come into balance with their environment, to stop destroying nature.”
+Douglas-Hamilton said "My hope is to secure a future for elephants in perpetuity, and I think it's a challenge because we haven't calmed down as a species, our numbers are increasing, and our demands on the environment are increasing.
+We want more of everything — more roads, more space, we want to carve up more forests, so there's a big threat and a big challenge.
+My dream would be for human beings to come into balance with their environment, to stop destroying nature."

 Awards, works and publications

-Douglas-Hamilton is the recipient of many awards for his research and his work to protect Africa's elephants, including the 2010 Indianapolis Prize, a major global award for animal conservation, for which he had previously been a finalist in 2006 and 2008.
+Douglas-Hamilton was the recipient of many awards for his research and his work to protect Africa's elephants, including the 2010 Indianapolis Prize, a major global award for animal conservation, for which he had previously been a finalist in 2006 and 2008.
 He also received the George B Rabb Conservation Medal of the Chicago Zoological Society in 2014 and the Disney Wildlife Conservation Fund Award in 2006.